slythel2/FreePBX-17-for-Armbian-12-Bookworm/README.md

 A vibe-coded, "one-click" installer for Asterisk 21 and FreePBX 17 on Debian 12 (ARM64).

 **Disclaimer:** This is an amateur project created solely for my personal workflow to quickly deploy PBX systems on T95 Max+ TV boxes.
 I am hosting it here for my own convenience and storage.
-I do not expect anyone else to use this.
 It works for me, **it should work on every ARM64 Debian 12 device** but it might not work for you.
 Use entirely at your own risk.

 ## **FreePBX 17 & Asterisk 21 Installer**
 **Installation**